James Bond uncollected short stories: "Midsummer Night's Doom"

-First publication: Playboy, January 1999 issue.
-In publication order, this follows The Facts of Death and precedes High Time to Kill.
+"Midsummer Night's Doom" was first published in Playboy in January 1999.
+In publication order, it follows The Facts of Death and precedes High Time to Kill.

-"Midsummer Night's Doom" is a special story commissioned to help celebrate Playboys 45th anniversary.
-By Benson's own admission, the short story is a joke piece.
+Playboy founder Hugh Hefner commissioned "Midsummer Night's Doom" to celebrate the magazine's 45th anniversary, with the requirements that it feature Hefner, his Playboy Mansion, and two Playboy Playmates.
+Benson has described the story as "not ... a real 007 adventure" but rather "a novelty—a whimsical bit of fun to celebrate Playboys connection with Bond".

-In the story, Bond is assigned to attend a party at Playboy founder Hugh Hefner's Playboy Mansion in Beverly Hills, California where Ministry of Defence secrets are expected to be sold to a representative of the Russian Mafia.

-While there, Bond meets Hefner, who is aware of his mission and who actually provides Bond with several gadgets a la Q. Bond also has time to enjoy a quick romance with real-life Playmate Lisa Dergan, flirt with other Playmates including Victoria Zdrok, and rub elbows with the likes of actor Robert Culp and singer Mel Tormé.
+In the story, Bond is assigned to attend a party at the Playboy Mansion in Beverly Hills, California, where Ministry of Defence secrets are expected to be sold to a representative of the Russian mafia.
+While there, Bond meets Hefner, who is aware of his mission and who actually provides Bond with several gadgets à la Q. Bond also has time to enjoy a quick romance with real-life Playmate Lisa Dergan, flirt with other Playmates including Victoria Zdrok, and rub elbows with the likes of actor Robert Culp and singer Mel Tormé.

-Dergan has the distinction of being the first real person ever to be awarded the status of Bond Girl.
-(Several other Playmates are referenced by name in this story, but Dergan is clearly Bond's girl of choice on this adventure.)
-However, Benson stated in a letter to Playboy that Zdrok was also a Bond Girl in the story.
+Dergan thus gained the distinction of being the first real person ever to be awarded the status of Bond girl, though Benson later wrote in a letter to Playboy that Zdrok was also a Bond girl in the story.

-Some sources give this story the erroneous title "A Midsummer Night's Doom", since the title is a play on William Shakespeare's A Midsummer Night's Dream.
-"Midsummer's Night's Doom" is included in the 2010 omnibus release, Choice of Weapons, which includes three additional Benson Bond novels.
+The story was included in the 2010 omnibus release Choice of Weapons, along with Benson's three Bond novels not collected in The Union Trilogy.

+"Live at Five"

-"Live at Five"First publication: TV Guide (American edition), 13–19 November 1999.
-In publication order, this follows the novelization of The World is Not Enough and precedes Doubleshot.
+"Live at Five" was first published in TV Guides 13–19 November 1999 issue.
+In publication order, it follows the novelization of The World is Not Enough and precedes Doubleshot.

-Published the week The World Is Not Enough arrived in cinemas in America, "Live at Five" is the shortest of all James Bond stories, even shorter than Fleming's previous record-holder "007 in New York".
-Running only a few thousand words, if that, it is a brief episode that sees Bond, en route to a date with a female TV news reporter, recalling how he once helped a Russian figure skating champion defect in full view of TV cameras.
-The reporter, Janet Davies, becomes the second real person to be a Bond girl, seen daily on Chicago's local ABC station Channel 7 WLS.
+The story was commissioned by TV Guide for a special James Bond-themed issue (released the week that The World Is Not Enough hit American cinemas) with the directive that it have "something to do with television".
+It is a brief episode in which Bond, en route to a date with reporter Janet Davies, recalls how he once helped a Russian figure skating champion defect in full view of TV cameras.

+Davies, a friend of Benson and at the time a reporter for Chicago's WLS-TV, thus became the third real person to be a Bond girl.

-"Live at Five" was finally reprinted in the 2010 omnibus release, Choice of Weapons, which includes three additional Benson Bond novels.
+Like "Midsummer Night's Doom", "Live at Five" was reprinted in Choice of Weapons.